noahbclarkson/Auto-Tune/README.md

   #### To use Auto-Tune

    - Note: Make sure you have a valid API key.
-   - Download the latest version of Auto-Tune from the resources tab for your Minecraft server's Minecraft version - Make sure the dependencies are also installed ([Vault](https://www.spigotmc.org/resources/vault.34315/) and [Essentials](https://essentialsx.net)).
+   - Download the latest version of Auto-Tune from the resources tab for your Minecraft server's Minecraft version - Make sure the dependencies are also installed ([Vault](https://www.spigotmc.org/resources/vault.34315/) and any economy plugin such as [Essentials](https://essentialsx.net)).
 An optional dependency is [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/).
    - Put the .jar file in your Minecraft ```/plugins``` folder.
    - Restart your server.
    - Edit the ```config.yml``` file inside ```/plugins/Auto-Tune/```, and enter your API key and email (check Auto-Tune API for more).